 Tournament Skill Averages:

-So let's take a view from players as to how Conway Farms has played in recent years and what specific skills it requires:
+So let's take a view from players as to how Aronimink played in 2010/11 and what specific skills it requires:

 Incoming form of winners since 2010:

-For the record, here's the breakdown of Bentgrass PGA Tour victors in the field since 2008:
+For the record, here's the breakdown of pure Bentgrass green PGA Tour victors in the field since 2008:

-The BMW Championship, the third leg of the FedEx Cup Playoffs, has a number of trends that are intriguing.
+The BMW Championship - the third leg of the FedEx Cup Playoffs - has a number of trends that are intriguing.
 In an event where the focus of the media and watching public is as to who will make it to the Tour Championship, recent champions are split down the middle when it comes to FEC starting position.
-Horschel (20th), Zach Johnson (27th), Justin Rose (34th) and Dustin Johnson (16th) all arrived at the BMW with decent enough immediate form, however it didn't directly translate to a high FEC position.
+Leishman (7th), Horschel (20th), Zach Johnson (27th), Justin Rose (34th) and Dustin Johnson (16th in 2010) all arrived at the BMW with decent enough immediate form, however it didn't directly translate to a top 5 FEC position.
 However the other 4 BMW champions since the current Playoff structure was put in place back in 2009 have all been elite, in hot form and high in the FEC standings.
 Tiger Woods in 2009 won his fifth title of the season when ranked 2nd in the FEC standings.
 Jason Day and Rory McIlroy were both Number 1 in the FEC standings and had won previous Playoff tournaments at The Barclays and Deutsche Bank prior to winning the BMW at 15/2 and 7/1 respectively.
-And 12 months ago U.S. Open and Bridgestone Invitational champion Dustin Johnson won the title at 10/1 when ranked 3rd in the FEC standings.
+And in 2016 Dustin Johnson, who had previously won the U.S. Open and Bridgestone Invitational, went on to win the BMW at 10/1 when ranked 3rd in the FEC standings.